289 series: Exterior

 The sets based at Fukuchiyama Depot for use on Kounotori services are finished in the same livery as the Fukuchiyama-based 287 series EMUs also used on these services, with a thin maroon line below the windows.
 The sets based at Kyoto Depot for use on Kuroshio services have an "ocean green" turquoise line below the windows.

 Interior

 The 289 series trains feature western-style toilets, universal access toilets, and AC outlets for passenger use are provided on the end walls of the passenger saloons.

 History

 JR-West announced the first details of its plans to introduce the new 289 series trains on 28 April 2015.
 The first four-car set converted was test-run in May 2015.

 The trains entered revenue service from 31 October 2015, replacing older 381 series trains.

 Set FH301 was returned to the 683 series from April 2019.
-Set FH306 followed suit in June 2019.
+Set FH306 followed the suit in June 2019.